POST Object restore

 x-amz-restore header with restoration status

-After restoring an object copy, you can update the restoration period by reissuing this request with the new period.
-Amazon S3 updates the restoration period relative to the current time.
+After restoring an archived object, you can update the restoration period by reissuing this request with the new period.
+Amazon S3 updates the restoration period relative to the current time and charges only for the request—there are no data transfer charges.

-You cannot issue another restore request when Amazon S3 is actively processing your first restore request; however, after Amazon S3 restores a copy of the object, you can send restore requests to update the expiration period of the restored object copy.
+You cannot issue another restore request when Amazon S3 is actively processing your first restore request for the same object.
+However, after Amazon S3 restores a copy of the object, you can send restore requests to update the expiration period of the restored object copy.

 If your bucket has a lifecycle configuration with a rule that includes an expiration action, the object expiration overrides the life span that you specify in a restore request.
 For example, if you restore an object copy for 10 days but the object is scheduled to expire in 3 days, Amazon S3 deletes the object in 3 days.
-For more information about lifecycle configuration, see PUT Bucket lifecycle.
+For more information about lifecycle configuration, see PUT Bucket lifecycle and Object Lifecycle Management in Amazon Simple Storage Service Developer Guide.

 To use this action, you must have